 Businesses optimize AM processes, save money, reduce waste, and maintain production quality by resurfacing instead of buying new ones.

 Resurfacing extends the life of build plates, allowing manufacturers to maintain high standards without constantly purchasing replacements.
-Also, resurfacing presents an opportunity to customize and optimize the build plate for a manufacturer's specific processes.
+Also, resurfacing presents an opportunity to customize and optimize the build plate for a manufacturer's specific application and processes.

 -

-Give Your Build Plates a Longer Life
+Give Your Build Plates a Longer Lifespan

-Resurfacing metal build plates restores them to near-original conditions, offering a significant return on investment.
-A high-quality resurfacing process can remove a minimal amount of plate thickness to return the working surfaces to like-new condition.
+A high-quality resurfacing process can remove a minimal amount of plate thickness to return the working surface to like-new condition, in addition to customizing plates for new applications.

 -

-Maximize Adhesion and Eliminate Residue
+Maximize Adhesion and Eliminate 3D Printing Residue

 After printed parts are separated from build plates, a printed remnant often remains on the plate surface.
 Also, spatter, dross, and residual powder build up over time on metal plates.
-This, along with surface flaws, reduces adhesion between a plate and the part over time, causing failures from warping and detachment.

 Resurfacing removes residual material and restores optimal surface roughness for strong metal powder bonding.